North Devon Beaches

 North Devon is divided into two by the estuaries of the River Taw and River Torridge.
 On the banks of the River Torridge is the pleasant village of Instow with its sandy beach, looking across to Appledore, a town well worth a visit.

 Below the estuaries are the huge surfing beach at Westward Ho!
 Further west is the quiet pebble beach at Peppercombe, the small village and beach at Bucks Mill, the picturesque village Clovelly and the headland at Hartland Point.
 South of Hartland Point is the harbour and sandy beach at Hartland Quay.
-North of Hartland Quay are the quiet pebble beaches at Blackpool Mill and Blegberry.
+North of Hartland Quay are the quiet pebble beaches at Blackpool Mill and Berry Beach.
 South of Hartland Quay on the Devon/Cornwall border are the pebble beaches at Welcombe Mouth and Marsland Mouth.

 North of the River Taw there is a huge sandy beach alongside the dunes of Braunton Burrows which stretches three miles up to the big surfing beach at Saunton Sands and futher north there are popular surfing beaches at Croyde Bay, Putsborough and Woolacombe.
 From Woolacombe there is good walking around Morte Point and Bull Point.
 On this part of the coast there are beaches at Rockham Beach and further east at Lee Bay.